Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 mkfs -t ext4 /dev/vdb2

-- mkfs -t <file-system-format> <disk-partition-name>: To create an xfs file system, the command is mkfs -t xfs <disk-partition-name>.
-To create a btrfs file system, the command is mkfs -t btrfs <disk-partition-name>.
+- mkfs -t <file-system-format> <disk-partition-name>: To create an xfs file system, run the mkfs -t xfs <disk-partition-name> command.
+To create a btrfs file system, run the mkfs -t btrfs <disk-partition-name> command.

 - It takes some time to create file systems.
-Do not exit before the system returns the following information:
+Do not exit until the system returns the following information:

 [root@ecs-test-0001 ~]# blkid /dev/vdb /dev/vdb1: UUID="0b3040e2-1367-4abb-841d-ddb0b92693df" TYPE="ext4" /dev/vdb2: UUID="0d6769k2-1745-9dsf-453d-hgd0b34267dj" TYPE="ext4"